 Have you ever heard that you should soak wood chips for at least 30 minutes before putting them on a charcoal or gas grill?
 I know I have, and when I first started using them, that’s exactly what I did.
-The theory is that it will help the wood chips burn longer, producing even more smoke than if you add them dry.
+But why was I hearing this?

-But if you stop and think about it, doesn’t the idea of adding water to your grill in the form of wet wood seem counterintuitive to the smoking process?
+But if you stop and think about it, doesn’t adding water to your grill in the form of wet wood seem counterintuitive to the smoking process?
 That’s what I thought.
-So after doing some research, I found that soaking chips doesn’t typically do anything to help the smoking process and can in fact hinder it especially on charcoal grills.
+So after doing some research, I found there’s no reason to soak wood chips.
+In fact, adding wet wood chips to a charcoal grill can negatively affect the cooking and smoking process.

 To Soak Wood Chips Or Not To Soak Wood Chips, That Is The Question

-So all I accomplished by soaking wood chips for at least half an hour was I delayed the wood chips from catching fire.
+So, all I accomplished by soaking wood chips for at least half an hour was delaying the wood chips from catching fire.

 Other Problems From Soaking Wood Chips

 As I said in the introduction, adding water in the form of soaked wood chips seems counterintuitive.
-Well, adding wet wood to a charcoal grill isn’t good for smoking meat.
 Those water-soaked wood chips can (and likely will) cause the temperature of your grill to drop.

 When it comes to smoking meat, one of the most important parts of the process is keeping stable temperatures.
 It’s why a lot of people love the simplicity and convenience of a pellet grill versus using an offset smoker.
 Having the grill itself manage the temperatures is a lot easier than managing a fire yourself.